collinsowusu/PyGEE-SWToolbox/README.md

 Earth Engine.

 ## Introduction
-PyGEE-SWToolbox is Python-Google Earth Engine (GEE) Surface Water Analyzer toolbox developed in Jupyter notebook for interactive surface water mapping using the GEE cloud computing platform.
+PyGEE-SWToolbox is Python-Google Earth Engine (GEE) Surface Water Analysis toolbox developed in Jupyter notebook for interactive surface water mapping using the GEE cloud computing platform.
 Conventional use of the GEE platform requires the user to able to write JavaScript codes in the GEE online Code Editor or the use of Python codes using the